eladsalama/celial-builds/README.md

 # celial-builds
-Builds and releases for celial apps (SimpleFlow)
+Builds and releases for celial apps